Live Input

 warningFollow the instructions of the manufacturer installing the hardware and the driver.

-Once the driver is installed, VERTEX should detect the input card in the project explorer as child element of your system.
+Once the driver is installed, VERTEX will detect your input card to be accessed in the Project Explorer's System Tree View.

 After an Input Card and its driver is installed, the Input Card should be listed as child element of your Vertex System into Project Explorer.